pieter-degroote/lab-tests-concepts/Belgian AZERTY/README.md

 Belgian AZERTY layout in AHK (overlay scripts for US QWERTY).
 These scripts can also be used to learn about the different key remappings and assignments in AutoHotkey v2 and v1.1.

-**Keyboard Layout Image&nbsp;:**
+## Keyboard Layout Image

 ![Belgian AZERTY (Shift Lock for letters and digits) - Keyboard Layout Image](Belgian%20AZERTY%20(Shift%20Lock%20for%20letters%20and%20digits)%20-%20Keyboard%20Layout%20Image.png)

-Prerequisites&nbsp;:

-The base keyboard layout has to be configured as US QWERTY.
+## Prerequisites

+These AutoHotkey scripts are highly customizable editions of UltimateKEYS.
+To work properly, the Windows main/base keyboard layout has to be set to either&nbsp;:

+- **Hausa (Latin - Nigeria)** =&gt; AltGr assigned to UltimateKEYS (best layout, based on US QWERTY).
+- **United States (US)** =&gt; Right Alt assigned to UltimateKEYS (second best layout).

+*Note about the standard base US layout&nbsp;:*

 When two or more languages/keyboards are installed on the system, the default 'Alt + Shift' sequence will interfere with the AHK scripts.
 To avoid this, you can disable the interfering key sequences at&nbsp;:
 *Settings -&gt; Time &amp; Language -&gt; Language -&gt; Spelling, typing &amp; keyboard settings (on the right) -&gt; Advanced keyboard settings -&gt; Input language hot keys*

-Please note that on the standard US QWERTY, the sequence 'Left Alt + Shift' also gets mistakenly triggered by 'Right Alt + Shift', resulting in an unexpected keyboard layout change...
+Please note that on the standard US QWERTY, the sequence 'Left Alt + Shift' also gets mistakenly triggered by 'Right Alt + Shift', resulting in an unexpected keyboard layout change.